 Duration: 15 – 45 mins

 The first of three classic podcasts I listen to regularly.
 Jon selects stories that are fast-paced plot-wise and short in length.
-He begins with a teaser about the story (I skip this to avoid spoilers) and ends with a little bit about the author.
+He begins with a teaser about the story (when will people learn that you can’t synopse without spoiling?!) and ends with a little bit about the author.
 I warn you that once you fall in love with Jon’s voice, you’ll also need to subscribe to his other podcasts (including 1001 Sherlock Holmes Stories & The Best of Sir Arthur Conan Doyle, and 1001 Ghost Stories & Tales of the Macabre, etc. and they all include novels—I’m sorry in advance).

 Thursday